sewagodimo/Unity0.13/README.md

 }
 ```

 The movement is handled in the ***FixedUpdate*** event.
-As we are doing physics calculations, we want to do this in synch with the physics engine.
+As we are doing physics calculations, we want to do this in-synch with the physics engine.
 If you would like to do this in the Update make sure to use deltaTime!

 The <code>Input.GetAxis("Horizontal")</code> and <code>Input.GetAxis ("Vertical")</code> are a short hand for getting the individual input keys, such as <code>Input.GetKey(KeyCode.UpArrow)</code>.

 A force is applied in the direction of movement across the X-Z plane.
 This is calculated in the ***movement*** variable.
 Notice how the Speed variable is used here?
 Well you can adjust the Speed in the inspector during play to find the best movement force.